VictorTaelin/LJSON/README.md

 ## Safety

 The fact you have to explicitly provide primitives to LJSON functions is what gives you confidence they won't do any nasty thing such as stealing your password, mining bitcoins or launching missiles.
 LJSON functions can only do what you give them power to.
-You are still able to serialize side-effective functions, but the side effects will happen on the act of the serialization and stripped from the serialized output.
+You are still able to serialize side-effective functions, but the side effects will happen on the act of the serialization and get stripped from the serialized output.

 ```JavaScript
 function nastyPair(a,b){